OnsieaStudio/Ludart/README.md

 - The packet system simplifies the sending of strictly necessary information, no more, no less, over the network

-### 3ᵉ: "optimization" (most games are not sufficiently optimized, although they could be even if it takes a long time.
-The machine is never used to its full capacity [example: a game using only 'a single core on a processor with 32...], the goal is to make optimizations easy or even automatic)
+### 3ᵉ: "optimization"
+Most games are not sufficiently optimized, although they could be even if it takes a long time.
+The machine is never used to its full capacity (example: a game using only 'a single core on a processor with 32...), the goal is to make optimizations easy or even automatic)

 - Meta-optimization: optimization of the system of modules, which thanks to its architecture allows in turn to optimize certain actions carried out by them.